-Well summer has come to an abrupt end this week.
-There is no reason to stop visiting the Peak District and Derbyshire though.
+Even if summer has come to an end there is no reason to stop visiting the Peak District and Derbyshire.
 Here are some ideas on things to do during the autumn months.

 Derbyshire is well known for its caves, all of which open throughout the autumn.
 Try out Poole’s Cavern in Buxton or Speedwell Cavern or Treak Cliff Cavern in the Castleton area.